advancedresearch/path_semantics/faq.md

 A homotopy path is a language building block to give people intuition about proofs, as developed in [Homotopy Type Theory](https://homotopytypetheory.org/).

-However, at the logical level, there is no distinction between ordinary functions and continuous functions.
-The distinction comes from how people model "smoothness" of functions.

-It might seem confusing, but people are talking about functions in *different mathematical languages*.
-One mathematical language can use a different definition of functions than another.
-An idealized continuous function is not the same as an approximation of that function in a computer.

 In Homotopy Theory, a line can be contracted to a single point.
 Formally, this means the following relation: